-Because of the high volume of prospective applicants, it is no longer possible to schedule individual informational meetings.
-We encourage prospective students to attend one of the group informational meetings on campus in the fall (dates will be posted on the program's webpage by the start of the fall semester) to learn more about the program.
+Because of the high volume of prospective applicants, it is no longer possible to schedule individual meetings with prospective students.
+We encourage prospective students to attend one of the group informational meetings on campus in the fall (dates will be posted on the program's webpage by late summer) and spring to learn more about the program.
 Specific questions that are not covered on this webpage can be directed to either Karissa.Greving@asu.edu or Mary.Doyle@asu.edu.